TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Baselines

-\paragraph{na\"ive GRPO~\cite{shao2024deepseekmathpushinglimitsmathematical}} we train the attacker agent using only the outcome reward as the environmental feedback, without employing any explicit credit assignment mechanism or introducing additional environmental signals.
+\paragraph{Na\"ive GRPO~\cite{shao2024deepseekmathpushinglimitsmathematical}} we train the attacker model using only the outcome reward as the environmental feedback, without employing any explicit credit assignment mechanism or introducing additional environmental signals.
 This setting serves as a baseline to isolate the effect of process-level supervision.

-\paragraph{GRPO with Implicit Process Reward (GRPO w/ IPR)} We adopt the implicit process reward (IPR)~\cite{yuan2024free, cui2025process} to perform fine-grained credit assignment during multi-turn optimization.
-Specifically, we incorporate PRIME \cite{cui2025process}, which enables online updates of the process reward model using only policy rollouts and outcome-level supervision via implicit process rewards.
-Integrating IPR into the GRPO framework allows the policy to capture intermediate signals from partial reasoning traces without requiring explicit step-level annotations.
+\paragraph{GRPO with Implicit Process Reward (GRPO w/IPR)} We adopt the implicit process reward (IPR)~\cite{yuan2024free, cui2025process} to perform fine-grained credit assignment during the optimization.
+Specifically, we incorporate PRIME \cite{cui2025process}, which enables online updates of the process reward model using only policy rollouts and outcome-level supervision.
+Integrating IPR into the GRPO framework allows the policy to capture process signals from partial reasoning traces without requiring explicit step-level annotations.